Read our latest case study

 Key Takeaways

-- Ubud now has at least seven restaurants operating at international fine dining standard, the densest concentration of any town in Southeast Asia outside the major capitals
+• Ubud now has at least six restaurants operating at international fine dining standard, the densest concentration of any town in Southeast Asia outside the major capitals

-- Tasting menus dominate at the top end.
-Five of the seven leading restaurants serve only set menus, with course counts from 7 to 21
+• Tasting menus dominate at the top end.
+Five of the six leading restaurants serve only set menus, with course counts from 7 to 21

-- Mid-tier and neighbourhood dining is excellent and underrated.
-Restaurants like Hujan Locale, Liap Liap and Mama Bowl deliver quality that would cost three times as much in Singapore or Hong Kong
+• Mid-tier and international dining is excellent and underrated.
+Restaurants like NARI, Wedja, Rayjin Ubud, Kagemusha and Locavore To Go deliver quality that would cost three times as much in Singapore or Hong Kong

 Table of Contents